wellsaid-labs/tts-evaluation/docs/LANGUAGE_INVARIANTS.md

 verbalized into standard words (i.e. "NCAA" to "NC double A").
 We have also created datasets that have only initialisms and no acronyms to help enforce this invariant.

+Keep in mind, it is a work-in-progress to remove acronyms, from our datasets.

 ## Alphabet :a:

 We have decided to restrict the alphabet to only ASCII characters, with a few exceptions.